-Meditating to God is another popular type of meditation for Christians.
+Meditating on God’s love is another popular type of meditation for Christians.
 In this exercise the individual opens their heart to God and asks to be made one with God (which is identical to Bhakti method but focused on God ).

 The word meditation can be interpreted in many different ways, as meaning “repeating” or “reflecting” or “thinking.”
 It is about making your entire being about one thing.

-When we do do biblical meditation, we need to make our entire being about the word of God.
+When we do do biblical meditation technique, we need to meditate on the word of God.

 So, logically, if we going to focus on the word of God we first need to choose which specific words to focus on.